High Street, Sevenoaks, TN13 1HU, UK

 |Diploma Coordinator||Nigel Haworth|

 Sevenoaks is one of the leading schools in the UK, providing an outstanding modern education.
-All 400+ students in the sixth form study the IB Diploma Programme, which the school has taught since 1978.
+All 450+ students in the sixth form study the IB Diploma Programme, which the school has taught since 1978.
 The leafy 100-acre campus is in the Kent countryside, just half an hour from Central London and Gatwick Airport.
 International students make up around 20 per cent of the student body and the school provides pupils with a balanced and intellectually stimulating education while promoting global understanding.
 Pastoral care is consistently excellent, enabling friendships between all members of a peer group to flourish.
-Sevenoaks was named as The Sunday Times Independent Secondary School of the Year for 2018.
+Sevenoaks is only one of a handful of schools to win The Sunday Times Independent Secondary School of the Year twice.

-A wide range of subjects is offered at GCSE, IGCSE and the school's own Sevenoaks School Certificate.
+A wide range of subjects is offered at GCSE and IGCSE.
 In the sixth form all pupils study the IB Diploma Programme.
 Academic results are outstanding.
-In 2018, 12 students gained 45 points in the IB, and the average score was 39.5 points (ten points above the world average).
-Virtually every student goes on to one of the world's best universities, with around 80 per cent taking places at leading UK universities, and up to 20 per cent accepting places at top US, Canadian, European and international universities.
+In 2022, 15 students achieved the maximum 45 points in the IB Diploma, and the average score was 40.3 (around eight points above the world average).
+Virtually every student goes on to one of the world's best universities, with around 80 per cent taking places at leading UK universities, and 21 per cent accepting places at top US, Canadian, European and international universities.

 Facilities are first class.
-Recent developments include a sports centre, an award-winning performing arts centre, a Science & Technology Centre uniting the four core fields of science, and an innovative Sixth Form centre.
+Recent developments include a striking, state-of-the-art boarding house, an award-winning performing arts centre, a Science & Technology Centre uniting the four core fields of science, and an innovative Sixth Form centre.
 There are seven boarding houses, including five single-sex houses (13-18), and two sixth form houses (16-18).
-Accommodation ranges from a charming Queen Anne house to a modern building with contemporary social spaces and en-suite study bedrooms.
+A new girls' boarding house is being built and will open in 2023.
+The house will accommodate 60 girls in Year 9 and above.

 Year 7 (11+): entrance examination, school reference and interview.